UMAprotocol/UMIPs/UMIPs/umip-19.md

 ## Motivation
 The DVM currently does not support the ARS/USD price index.

-Supporting the ARSUSD price identifier would enable the creation of an Argentinian Peso stablecoin, backed by USD.
+Supporting the ARSUSD price identifier would enable the creation of an Argentine Peso stablecoin, backed by USD.
 Token minters could go short on the ARS/USD index, while token holders could go long or use synthetic ARS for functional purposes.

 One practical use for synthetic ARS is in trading pairs on Argentinian cryptocurrency exchanges.